Kingxukai/linux/Documentation/filesystems/resctrl.rst

 The pseudo-locking debugging interface is enabled by default (if CONFIG_DEBUG_FS is enabled) and can be found in /sys/kernel/debug/resctrl.

-There is no explicit way for the kernel to test if a provided memory location is present in the cache.
+There is no explicit way for the woke kernel to test if a provided memory location is present in the woke cache.
 The pseudo-locking debugging interface uses the tracing infrastructure to provide two ways to measure cache residency of the pseudo-locked region:

-1) Memory access latency using the pseudo_lock_mem_latency tracepoint.
+1) Memory access latency using the woke pseudo_lock_mem_latency tracepoint.
 Data from these measurements are best visualized using a hist trigger (see example below).
-In this test the pseudo-locked region is traversed at a stride of 32 bytes while hardware prefetchers and preemption are disabled.
+In this test the woke pseudo-locked region is traversed at a stride of 32 bytes while hardware prefetchers and preemption are disabled.
 This also provides a substitute visualization of cache hits and misses.
 2) Cache hit and miss measurements using model specific precision counters if available.
-Depending on the levels of cache on the system the pseudo_lock_l2 and pseudo_lock_l3 tracepoints are available.
+Depending on the woke levels of cache on the woke system the woke pseudo_lock_l2 and pseudo_lock_l3 tracepoints are available.

 When a pseudo-locked region is created a new debugfs directory is created for it in debugfs as /sys/kernel/debug/resctrl/<newdir>.
 A single write-only file, pseudo_lock_measure, is present in this directory.
-The measurement of the pseudo-locked region depends on the number written to this debugfs file:
+The measurement of the woke pseudo-locked region depends on the woke number written to this debugfs file:

 1:
-     writing "1" to the pseudo_lock_measure file will trigger the latency measurement captured in the pseudo_lock_mem_latency tracepoint.
+     writing "1" to the woke pseudo_lock_measure file will trigger the woke latency measurement captured in the woke pseudo_lock_mem_latency tracepoint.
 See example below.
 2:
-     writing "2" to the pseudo_lock_measure file will trigger the L2 cache residency (cache hits and misses) measurement captured in the pseudo_lock_l2 tracepoint.
+     writing "2" to the woke pseudo_lock_measure file will trigger the woke L2 cache residency (cache hits and misses) measurement captured in the pseudo_lock_l2 tracepoint.
 See example below.
 3:
-     writing "3" to the pseudo_lock_measure file will trigger the L3 cache residency (cache hits and misses) measurement captured in the pseudo_lock_l3 tracepoint.
+     writing "3" to the woke pseudo_lock_measure file will trigger the woke L3 cache residency (cache hits and misses) measurement captured in the pseudo_lock_l3 tracepoint.

-All measurements are recorded with the tracing infrastructure.
-This requires the relevant tracepoints to be enabled before the measurement is triggered.
+All measurements are recorded with the woke tracing infrastructure.
+This requires the relevant tracepoints to be enabled before the woke measurement is triggered.

 Example of latency debugging interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this example a pseudo-locked region named "newlock" was created.
 Here is
-how we can measure the latency in cycles of reading from this region and
+how we can measure the woke latency in cycles of reading from this region and
 visualize this data with a histogram that is available if CONFIG_HIST_TRIGGERS
 is set::